What is fiscal sponsorship?

 Where do I send my application materials?

 We accept applications via Submittable.com during four submission cycles throughout the year.
 Deadlines are January 15, April 15, July 15, and October 15; immediately following each deadline the new submission cycle begins.
-Please note that we will not be doing our normal July 15th cycle in 2018 in order to focus on streamlining our sponsorship process.

 Applications must be submitted by midnight on the deadline date.
 All application must be submitted electronically and follow the guidelines here.